ryan-halstater/Medical-Transcript-Classifier/README.md

 For each approach, we will evaluate performance on both the training and testing data using the classical categorical evaluation metrics as produced by the `sklearn` package (Accuracy, Precision, Recall, and F1-score).

 **Results**: Based on the above metrics, we found XGBoost with the Likert Questionnaire responses and 16-shot LLM classifications and confidence levels to be the most consistent based on accuracy on in and out of sample.
 The 16-shot LLM to perform the best on predictive accuracy with an accuracy of 46.6%, but in-training had the relatively low accuracy of 71%, which is even worse when you consider how $16$ shots is over $10\%$ of our sample size.
 Logistic regression also performed reasonably well, but was outclassed in-sample by XGBoost.
+In the testing set, we outperformed a benchmark using ([logistic regression with vectorized features]([url](https://www.kaggle.com/code/bchnhtnguyn/ai-for-medical-transcriptions-dataset))) by over 60%.

 Surprisingly, including the LLM classifications as a feature for logistic regression along with the Likert questionnaire degraded performance as compared to just the Likert questionnaire.